digao-dalpiaz/Dam/README.md

 `PlaySounds: Boolean` = Enable system sounds when showing messages of Warning, Question and Error kinds.

+`PreferDisplayCenter: Boolean` = If enabled, when DialogPosition is dpMainFormCenter or dpActiveFormCenter then the dialog will be aligned in the monitor center of target form.
+If false, the dialog will be aligned in the center of target form directly.

 ## TDam events

+`OnHelpClick(Sender: TObject; Msg: TDamMsg; var Handled: Boolean)` This event will be triggered when clicked on help button in the message dialog.

+In VCL, if not handled, the default system help will run.

+> The help button is only visible if HelpContext or HelpKeyword properties are set.

 `OnLinkClick(Sender: TObject; Msg: TDamMsg; const Target: string; var Handled: Boolean; var CloseMsg: Boolean; var MsgResult: TDamMsgRes)`
 This event will be triggered when clicked on a link contained in the message.